jyt0532/blog/_posts/2017-04-13-simple-cryptography-en.md

 What if there is a "god in the middle"?
 The Asymmetric Encryption can break!

-1.When A is sendind A's public key to B, if C intercept, C can take his public key and create another public/private key pair, give public key(C1) to B and told him it is A's public key.
+1.When A is sending A's public key to B, if C intercept, C can take his public key and create another public/private key pair, give public key(C1) to B and told him it is A's public key.
 ![Alt text]({{ site.url }}/public/cryptography-step1.png)
 2.When B is sendind B's public key to A, if C intercept,